-Formal meeting rules are useful for focusing discussion and making clear decisions in the context of long agendas.
+Formal meeting practices are useful for focusing discussion and making clear decisions on important matters.
 But they are not helpful tools when the board's collective thinking processes are in need of creativity, when the task is to generate ideas, consider community trends or explore strategic directions.

-Decision-making rule: As chair you must know, as the whole board must know, how they want decisions, to be made in normal circumstances.
-Will the preferred decision making rule be majority vote, consensus or unanimity Groups that favour consensus processes on all or some matters should talk about what this really involves in terms of the meeting and chairing practices.
+Decision-making rules: As chair you must know, as the whole board must know, how they want decisions to be made in normal circumstances.
+Will the preferred decision making rule be majority vote, consensus or unanimity?
+Groups that favour consensus processes on all or some matters should talk about what this really involves in terms of the meeting and chairing practices.

-How much chairing: Effective boards need to articulate what they expect from their chair in terms of facilitating meetings.
-As chair you may want to ask.
-"When does the board want me to exercise a firm hand in getting us through our meeting agendas and when should I let go of it?
+How much chairing: Effective boards need to articulate what they expect from their chair in facilitating meetings.
+As chair you may want to ask: "When does the board want me to exercise a firm hand in getting us through our meeting agendas and when should I let go of it?
 How active do you want me to in keeping us on task?
-What role should I play in ensuring that no one director dominates or that everyone has an opportunity to be heard?
-What do you want from me to do outside of our meeting that will help us in our meetings?
+How active should I be in ensuring that no one director dominates or that everyone has an opportunity to be heard?